brgonzlez/panchronos/README.md

 `panchronos` workflow assumes you already know what bacteria/virus is in your metagenomic data.
 If you don't know what's inside your data, you need to do metagenomic screening first.

 Once you have an organism in mind, you need to search for its taxonomic ID.
 Additionally, do the same for another specie that you want to use as outgroup for phylogenetic reconstruction.

+Before you run the workflow with your data, you can try and do a test run (this is optional) to check that the pipeline intended behaviors are working well.
+To do so, you can try:

+>`nextflow run main.nf --test`

+This will install the neccessary conda environments that will be use whenever you run the workflow.
+This is not mandatory as they will be created on any first run you do.

 # 3/ Input